 Infection in the pelvic cavity or urinary tract – can cause bleeding.

-Miscarriage – is experience by 50% of the women who have spotting or bleeding during the first trimester.
+Miscarriage – is experienced by 50% of the women who have spotting or bleeding during the first trimester.

 Why Does A Miscarriage Occur?